fbpx

 Handling Stuck Fermentations

-While a stalled out fermentation can be hassle, there are plenty of preventative measures we can take to preclude it from happening.
+While a stalled out fermentation can be a hassle, there are plenty of preventative measures we can take to preclude it from happening.
 Also, we should know the various tactics to treat it when a stuck fermentation does rear its ugly head.

-Finishing Wines with a Secondary Fermentation
+Finishing Wines With a Secondary Fermentation

 Most red and some white wines are put through a secondary malolactic fermentation (MLF).
 The process converts malic acid to lactic acid, which smooths out harsh flavors while adding a richness on the palate, as well as contributing to the stability and aging potential of the wine.
 Learn when a wine should go through MLF, how to do it, and ways to test for it.